Links to specific topics

 • It automatically builds the indicators’ product structure underlying moderating relationships, and goes a little further.
 It shows those moderating relationships, related path coefficients, and related P values in a model graph as they should be shown – that is, as links between latent variables and direct links.
 The latter connect pairs of latent variables, while the former connect latent variables and direct links between pairs of latent variables.

-• It allows users to view scatter plots of each of the relationships among latent variables (when they are connected through arrows in the model), together with the regression curves that best approximate those relationships, and save those plots as .jpg files for inclusion in research reports.
+• It allows users to view scatter plots of each of the relationships among latent variables (when they are connected through arrows in the model), together with the curves that best approximate those relationships, and save those plots as .jpg files for inclusion in research reports.

 • It calculates variance inflation factor (VIF) coefficients for latent variable predictors associated with each latent variable criterion.
 This allows users to check whether some predictors should be removed due to multicolinearity (this feature is particularly useful with latent variables that are measured based on only 1 or a few indicators).